garybgenett/gary-os/README.md

 selection of a [Filesystem] to load.

-Once a [Filesystem] is loaded, directories are unpacked as specified in 'Package Directories' above, and '/init' on the target filesystem is booted.
-The majority of Linux kernel modules will be loaded after this point, so it is important that the [Filesystem] has a '/lib64/modules' directory which matches the GaryOS [Kernel] version.
-There is a 'packdir' archive of this directory in [Downloads].
+Once a [Filesystem] is loaded, directories are unpacked as specified in 'Package Directories' above, and `/init` on the target filesystem is booted.
+The majority of Linux kernel modules will be loaded after this point, so it is important that the [Filesystem] has a `/lib64/modules` directory which matches the GaryOS [Kernel] version.
+There is a `packdir` archive of this directory in [Downloads].

-The final in-memory filesystem is mounted on the backend at '/.overlay', so it can be resized after boot using something like 'mount -o remount,size=6144m /.overlay' (see [Update]).
+The final in-memory filesystem is mounted on the backend at `/.overlay`, so it can be resized after boot using something like `mount -o remount,size=6144m /.overlay` (see [Update]).

-If desired, the intermediary environment used to locate and boot the [Filesystem] can intentionally be loaded by using 'groot=null'.
+If desired, the intermediary environment used to locate and boot the [Filesystem] can intentionally be loaded by using `groot=null`.
 This process is a great learning experience for anyone interested in the [GNU/Linux] boot process or how live systems work.
 In particular, there is a reference implementation of a completely in-memory [Squashfs] [Overlay] in